EtDet/FEHSimulation/README.md

 optimal teams to use in modes such as Arena or Aether Raids.

 At its worst, it'll break the game and ruin the competitiveness if everything is just solved.
-At its best, it'll be a way of preserving the game one it goes down.
+At its best, it'll be a way of preserving the game once it goes down.
 FEH's final day is still far off, but because it is a live-service game, it will happen.

 I am but a college student with this being a passion project, so this will be in progress for a while lol.